bradfrost/atomic-design/chapter-4.md

 Again, I think this a great way to frame a successful digital process, although unlike stone sculpture we have the power of *undo*!

 It's essential to get stakeholders comfortable with reviewing works in progress rather than fully-baked designs and code.
-As I mentioned in Chapter 1, every organization these days desires to become more "agile", and iteration is a key part of that process. **It's more important to make steps in the right direction** rather than exhausting a ton of effort painting unrealistic pictures of what you want the final piece to be.
-A sound design system doesn't roll off an assembly line, but is rather sculpted in iterative loops, building up fidelity as the project progresses.
+As I mentioned in Chapter 1, every organization these days desires to become more "agile", and iteration is a key part of that process. **It's more important to make steps in the right direction** than exhaust a ton of effort painting unrealistic pictures of what you want the final piece to be. **A sound design system doesn't roll off an assembly line, but is rather sculpted in iterative loops, building up fidelity as the project progresses**.

 If this all sounds a bit messy, that's because it is!
 To the dismay of some project managers, human beings don't neatly fit into the rigid borders of Excel documents and Gantt charts.
 True collaboration between disciplines is fuzzy and chaotic, and that's not a bad thing.
-Constant communication, tight feedback loops, and true collaboration become the glue that holds the process together.
+Constant communication, tight feedback loops, and true collaboration therefore become the glue that holds the process together.
 Get your entire team to commit to honest conversation and genuine collaboration, and the details of your process will fall into place.

 Are everyone's expectations properly set?
 Good!
 Now let's roll up our sleeves and get to work establishing our design system.